royalaid/QIP-test/README.md

-# QIPs (QiDAO Improvement Proposals)
+# QCIs (Qidao Community Ideas)

 ## Description
-The QIPs platform is a decentralized system for the QiDAO community to propose, discuss, and track protocol improvements.
-Proposals are stored on IPFS with an on-chain registry on Base, ensuring transparency, permanence, and permissionless access.
+The QCIs platform is a decentralized system for the QiDAO community to propose, discuss, and track community ideas and protocol improvements.
+Ideas are stored on IPFS with an on-chain registry on Base, ensuring transparency, permanence, and permissionless access.

 ## 🆕 New Decentralized Workflow
-QIPs now use a fully on-chain system instead of GitHub PRs:
+QCIs now use a fully on-chain system instead of GitHub PRs:
-- **Create proposals** directly through the web interface
+- **Create ideas** directly through the web interface
 - **Store content** permanently on IPFS
 - **Track status** via on-chain registry
 - **Submit to Snapshot** with one click

-See [NEW_QIP_WORKFLOW.md](docs/NEW_QIP_WORKFLOW.md) for detailed instructions.
+See [NEW_QCI_WORKFLOW.md](docs/NEW_QCI_WORKFLOW.md) for detailed instructions.

 ## Stages:
 1. **Draft:** Initial proposal submission for community review.